gszabo/miklos-martin.github.io/_drafts/monaderror.md

   .logInfo(u => s"Successfully updated user: $u")
 ```

-So, whenever you find yourself wrapping `Either` or `Try` in parametrized type constructors just to deal with errors, I strongly encourage you try `MonadError` instead.
+So, whenever you find yourself wrapping `Either` or `Try` in parameterized type constructors just to deal with errors, I strongly encourage you try `MonadError` instead.
 It's just so much simpler to deal with.

 [last post]: /learn/fp/2017/08/31/typeclasses-roll-your-own.html